MACTEPwar/SensorDashboardWebUI/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## using Google Map

+1. Use `ng g module MapKey` for generate module of key map.
+2. Add in imports module:

+    AgmCoreModule.forRoot({
+        apiKey: "YOUR_KEY"
+    })

+3. Paste your map key instead of the phrase `YOUR_KEY`.